 Mesothelioma Awareness Day is almost here!
-Each year on September 26th, survivors, advocates, patients and their loved ones, experts and various organizations come together to bring awareness to mesothelioma and the mineral that causes it.
+Each year on September 26th, survivors, advocates, patients and their loved ones, experts and various organizations come together to bring awareness to mesothelioma and asbestos, the mineral that causes it.
 Just like in years past, the Mesothelioma Cancer Alliance will be participating in the #ENDMeso tweetchat hosted by the Asbestos Disease Awareness Organization (ADAO) on Mesothelioma Awareness Day.

 The tweetchat begins at 12pm EDT on Tuesday, September 26 and will continue until around 1pm.
 This year, the chat will also be bilingual, with questions and answers in both English and Spanish.
 The online chat always brings together so many unique voices that have been touched by mesothelioma in some way, as well as those who simply want to learn more or help raise awareness.
 The #ENDMeso conversation is one great option to help bring more attention to the day and help inform others about this rare cancer.